vincentwun/jobsdb-analyzer/README.md

 # JobsDB-Analyzer

-This project is a **derivative work** base on **[krishgalani/jobsdb-scraper](https://github.com/krishgalani/jobsdb-scraper) (MIT LICENSE)**
+This project is a **derivative work** based on **[krishgalani/jobsdb-scraper](https://github.com/krishgalani/jobsdb-scraper) (MIT LICENSE)**

-A lightweight, production-oriented scraper for JobsDB job listings.
-It collects job IDs from search pages and fetches job details via JobsDB's backend APIs.
-The project is designed to be efficient and run on commodity hardware.
+JobsDB-Analyzer is a lightweight scraper for JobsDB that extracts job IDs, fetches job details via JobsDB APIs, and outputs structured JSON.
+It includes a local Web UI and early work on LLM-powered analysis and containerized deployment, and is designed to run on modest hardware.

+## Roadmap

+- [x] Web UI
+- [ ] Integrated LLM Analysis (Developing)
+- [ ] Containerize (Developing)

-## Installation
+## Quick Start

 Requirements:

 - [Node.js 18+](https://nodejs.org/en/download/)

-Quick setup:

 1. Clone the repository